-On 25 June 1956 Konowal joined 300 other Victoria Cross winners from around the world at a formal tea party at Westminster Hall hosted by the British Prime Minister, Sir Anthony Eden.
+Konowal was invited to participate in a ceremony marking the 100th anniversary of the institution of the Victoria Cross, held in London in 1956.
+Too poor to travel to England on his own resources -- even though Ottawa offered to cover the actual transportation costs -- Konowal turned to his fellow Ukrainian Canadian veterans for help.
+With the financial assistance of Ukrainian Canadian branches of The Royal Canadian Legion he was able to go overseas and, on June 25, 1956 Konowal joined 300 other Victoria Cross winners from around the world at a formal tea party at Westminster Hall hosted by the British Prime Minister, Sir Anthony Eden.
 On 26 June he participated in a march-past at Hyde Park, reviewed by Her Majesty Queen Elizabeth II and Prince Philip, followed by an afternoon garden party.

-Filip Konowal died on 3 June 1959, aged 72.
+Filip Konowal died on June 3, 1959, aged 72.
 Konowal was buried from the St. John the Baptist Ukrainian Catholic Church, with full military honours by his regiment, in Lot 502, Section A, at the Notre Dame Cemetery, in Ottawa.
-His wife, who died at age 86, was buried beside him on 3 March 1987.
+His wife, who died at age 86, was buried beside him on March 3,1987.